-Population Monitoring: Initially when wolves are removed from federal protection under the ESA, it will be necessary for the Department to monitor the number of packs residing in Wyoming, regardless of legal classification, and document their distribution, reproduction, and mortality.
+Population Monitoring: Initially when wolves are removed from federal protection under the ESA, it will be necessary for the Department to monitor the number of breeding pairs residing in Wyoming, regardless of legal classification, and document their distribution, reproduction, and mortality.
 The Department will be responsible for monitoring these parameters in all occupied habitat outside YNP, GTNP, the Parkway, the NER, and the WRIR.
 The National Park Service will monitor wolves inside YNP (D. Smith personal communication) and GTNP (S. Cain personal communication), and USFWS will monitor wolves on the NER (B. Smith personal communication).
+The agencies have already agreed to share information regarding the status of wolves in Wyoming.
 The Department recognizes the efforts and commitment these agencies have made toward the wolf recovery program, and urges continued federal funding at or above current levels, so their wolf programs can continue after wolves are delisted.
-If the Commission needs to implement the Wolf DAU (Figure 3) long-term, to ensure 7 packs are maintained as described above, the Department will prioritize data collection, to determine population status, to primarily the DAU.
+To ensure 7 breeding pairs are maintained as described above, the Department will prioritize data collection, to determine population status within the DAU.
 Wolves outside that area will remain classified as predatory animals.
-Consequently, the Department will use less intensive techniques for monitoring these wolves.
-The Department will use a variety of techniques to document wolf abundance, distribution, and pack breeding success, and it will coordinate with other state and federal agencies to assure similar data is being collected so the population's status can be assessed.
+Consequently, the Department will use less intensive techniques for monitoring these The Department will use a variety of techniques, including standard and GPS radio telemetry monitoring to document wolf abundance, distribution, and pack breeding success, and it will coordinate with other state and federal agencies to assure similar data is being collected so the population's status can be assessed.

-The USFWS is proposing to modify the monitoring criteria regarding what constitutes a successfully reproducing pack of wolves.
-The current criterion defines a breeding pair as a male and female successfully rearing at least two pups through December 31st.
-One proposal being evaluated would change the definition of a pack to maintenance of a certain number of individuals.
-Current estimates of the number of individual wolves in a pack that correlate to successful reproduction of the alpha pair ranges from 5 to possibly 8.
-If a new definition of a pack were adopted, it could greatly reduce the effort needed to determine pack abundance.
-The Service has not established these new criteria and probably will not establish them by the time this plan is completed.
-The Department will use the State's statutory definition of a pack, which is "5 or more gray wolves traveling together".
+The USFWS has proposed to modify the monitoring criteria regarding what constitutes a successfully reproducing pack of wolves.
+The current criterion defines a breeding pair as an adult male and an adult female successfully rearing at least two pups through December 31st.
+The proposal being evaluated would change the definition of a breeding pair to maintenance of a certain number of individuals.
+Current estimates of the number of individual wolves in a pack in midwinter correlate to successful reproduction of the alpha pair (i.e., "breeding pair") ranges so that each wolf pack containing 4 or more individuals but of unknown composition contributes some proportion towards the overall estimated number of breeding pairs in each state (Mitchell et al. submitted).
+If this new procedure to estimate breeding pairs were adopted, it could greatly reduce the effort needed to determine pack composition and would still provide accurate estimates of wolf breeding pairs but would allow for less expensive and intensive wolf monitoring.
+The Service has not implemented these new criteria and probably will not establish them by the time this plan is completed but they will be useful in the future.
+The Department will use the current definition of a breeding pair which is an adult male and an adult female successfully rearing at least two pups through December 31st, to measure wolf status in Wyoming

-Under the initial classification where wolves will be managed as trophy game animals only in wilderness areas contiguous to the National Parks, the Department will need to document the status of all packs outside the National Parks and Parkway to assure that 7 packs are maintained.
-This will require a very labor-intensive program for at least the first five years following delisting.
-Wolf populations in Wyoming will be monitored using whatever techniques are applicable with primary emphasis on extensive radio collaring, monitoring of those radio-collared individuals and intensive surveys during the winter and denning periods when wolves are most visible.
+Wolf populations in Wyoming will be monitored using whatever techniques are applicable with primary emphasis on extensive radio collaring (including using GPS technology where appropriate), monitoring of those radio-collared individuals and intensive surveys during the winter and denning periods when wolves are most visible.
 The monitoring program will emphasize existing protocols and techniques that the USFWS and YNP have employed, which has permitted adequate documentation of population status to assess whether recovery criteria have been met.